saurookadook/react-utils/packages/combine-reducers/README.md

 };
 ```

-While this is a relatively small example, you can perhaps imagine how this could be difficult to manage in bigger
+While this is a relatively small example, you can perhaps imagine how this could become increasingly difficult to maintain as an application grows. 😅
-applications. 😅

-However, the `combineReducers` utility allows us to roll up reducer functions for individual parts of state into a
-singular reducer function:
+However, the `combineReducers` utility allows us to roll up reducer functions for individual parts of state into a singular reducer function:

 ```js
 import {